YetiForceCompany/YetiForceCRM/README.md

 -	Secured the creation of records in the Calendar.
 -	Changed icon names in database.
 -	Rebuilt the loading of JS files in import and export inventory modules.
--	Bootstrap 3 - fixed the appearance of the products blok.
+-	Bootstrap 3 - fixed the appearance of the products block.
 -	Bootstrap 3 - subsequent amendments.
 -	Bootstrap 3 - amendments in security menu.
 -	Bootstrap 3 - improved security menu.